microsoft/durabletask-netherite/docs/introduction.md

 - Add the NuGet package `Microsoft.Azure.DurableTask.Netherite.AzureFunctions` to your functions project (if using .NET) or your extensions project (if using TypeScript or Python).
 - Add `"type" : "Netherite"` to the `storageProvider` section of your host.json.
 See [recommended host.json settings](settings).
+- Configure your function app to run on 64 bit, if not already the case.
+You can do this in the Azure portal, or using the Azure CLI.
+Netherite does not run on 32 bit.
 - Create an EventHubs namespace.
 You can do this in the Azure portal, or using the Azure CLI.
 - Configure `EventHubsConnection` with the connection string for the Event Hubs namespace.
 You can do this using an environment variable, or with a function app configuration settings.